 As a company member of ADT (2004-2021), Jaber has toured the world extensively and participated in the creation of new work as well as repertoire work.

-In 2013, ADT commissioned Jaber to create his first full-length work, Nought, which premiered at the Samstag Museum of Art in Adelaide.
-Nought was subsequently nominated for a Helpmann Award for Best Choreography in a Dance or Physical Theatre work.
-As a choreographer, Jaber has created work for ADT, Expressions Dance Company, Houston Ballet 2, Qantas, Dance Moms, Dubai Festival, Architanz Tokyo and countless student works throughout Australia and the US.
+In 2013, Stewart commissioned Jaber to create his first full-length work, Nought, which premiered on the ADT at the Samstag Museum of Art in Adelaide.
+Nought was subsequently nominated for a Helpmann Award for Best Choreography in a Dance or Physical Theatre Work and received several accolades in the Dance Australia critics survey awards, including Most Outstanding Choreography and Best New Work.

 Focusing his time as a choreographer between 2015-2017, Jaber created work for ADT, Expressions Dance Company (now Australasian Dance Collective), Houston Ballet 2, Qantas Australian Tourism Awards, Dance Moms, Dubai Festival, Architanz Tokyo and was the Creative Director of LW Dance Hub (now Dance Hub SA) in 2015.
 He has choreographed new works on many tertiary institutions, universities and colleges throughout Australasia and the US, including QUT, Adelaide College of the Arts, California State University (LA & Fullerton), Transit Dance and the New Zealand School of Dance.